-In addition, some of Keyera's facilities are operated by third parties (such as Norlite pipeline, Base Line Terminal and Alder Flats gas plant); therefore, to the extent a third party operator fails to perform its functions efficiently or becomes insolvent, Keyera's business and operations may be adversely affected.
+In addition, some of Keyera's facilities are operated by third parties (such as Norlite pipeline, Base Line Terminal and the Edson and Alder Flats gas plants); therefore, to the extent a third party operator fails to perform its functions efficiently or becomes insolvent, Keyera's business and operations may be adversely affected.
 Efforts to mitigate this risk by contracting with competent operators and negotiating appropriate allocation of risk in its contracts may not be effective.